Skip to main content

 November 10, 2021

 The USGS Vizlab is a collaborative team that uses data visualization to communicate water science and data to non-technical audiences.
 Our mission is to create timely visualizations that distill complex scientific concepts and datasets into compelling charts, maps, and graphics.
+We operate at the intersection of data science and science communication.
+To get a sense of our work you can check out our new portfolio site.

 • Water Data Science in 2021